 Over-temperature steam mainly provides sensible heat, but cannot meet latent heat and humidity requirements.
 The elevated temperature steam is fed into the regulator with superheated steam.

 Superheated steam has high sensible heat, can quickly reach the temperature signal sensor, and reach the set temperature of 85 ℃ – the sensor sends a signal to adjust the automatic flow control valve into the steam flow.
 Therefore, the steam flow into the conditioner is not large.
 Water vapor is reduced, latent heat is reduced, and water content is reduced.
+(Related case: pellet production line in Thailand)

 It should be noted that steam granulation is mainly water, and heat is closely related to temperature.
 You cannot only focus on one and ignore the other.
 In fact, people often ignore the important factor of moisture, and blindly emphasize the tempering temperature.